 INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Richie Scarlet is a multi-talented musician and producer from New York.
-Scarlet has created a long career as a solo artist and he also worked with such names as Dennis Dunaway, Rock and Sebastian Bach, among others.
+Scarlet has created a long career as a solo artist, and he worked with such names as Dennis Dunaway and Sebastian Bach, among others.
 However, Scarlet is best known for his long-standing collaboration with the legendary KISS guitarist Ace Frehley.
-Scarlet was one of the original members of Frehey’s post KISS band Frehley’s Comet in the early 80s.
-Later, he played on a successful TROUBLE WALKIN album in 1989 and stayed in the band until 1996, when Ace rejoined KISS.
-Now he is back in Frehley’s’ band for the third time.
-The Ace Frehley band started its European tour at Sweden Rock at the beginning of June, and I met a good-humored Richie backstage after the show and here’s what I got caught on the tape.
+Scarlet was one of the original members of Frehley’s post KISS band Frehley’s Comet in the early 80s.
+Later on, he played on TROUBLE WALKIN'(1989) album and toured with the band until 1996, when Ace rejoined KISS.
+In 2015, Scarlet reunited with Ace.
+The band started its European tour at Sweden Rock at the beginning of June, and I met a good-humored Richie backstage after the show, and here’s what I got caught on the tape.
 The Emperor or Rock’n Roll is back !!!

-Metal-Rules.com: First of all, congratulations on the fact that you are now back in the Ace Frehley’s solo band after all these years.
+Metal-Rules.com: First of all, congratulations on the fact that you are now back in Ace Frehley’s band after all these years.
 How did this happen?

 Richie Scarlet: Yeah, how this got started?
-So I was at a rehearsal with my own show and my wife called and said; you’ve got to come home, I’ve got something to tell you.
-So she was so excited and I had no idea what she was talking about, and when I got home she showed me her cell-phone and said; I did it.
+So I was at a rehearsal with my own show, and my wife called and said; you’ve got to come home; I’ve got something to tell you.
+She was so excited, and I had no idea what she was talking about, and when I got home, she showed me her cell-phone and said; I did it.
 I said; you did what?
-She showed me her cell phone and it said, it was a text from Ace Frehley and it said; I want the Emperor back in my band.
-She held the phone out to me and I looked at it and she said; Ace is waiting for you to call him right now.
-I had no idea that she had been talking to Ace for maybe a week before that or whatever.
-So really I have to give her all the credit for getting Ace and I back together.
-So I called Ace that night and he just said; Scarlet.
-He started laughing and I said; Ace, and I laughed and we both laughed.
-That was also just rekindled us, our spirit and our vibe back together.
-Then he flew me up to San Diego and that’s where I met Scotty Coogan and Chris Wyse and we rehearsed, and chemistry was instantly there.
-It was as if I had never left Ace after 15 or 16 years, maybe even more it was.
+She showed me her cell phone, and it said it was a text from Ace Frehley, and it said, I want the Emperor back in my band.
+She held the phone out to me, and I looked at it, and she said; Ace is waiting for you to call him right now.
+I had no idea that she had been talking to Ace for maybe a week before that.
+So really, I have to give her all the credit for getting Ace and me back together.
+So I called Ace that night, and he just said, Scarlet.
+He started laughing, and I said, Ace, and I laughed, and we both laughed.
+That was also just rekindled us, our spirit, and our vibe back together.
+Then he flew me up to San Diego, and that’s where I met Scotty Coogan and Chris Wyse, and we rehearsed, and chemistry was instantly there.
+It was as if I had never left Ace after 15 or 16 years; maybe even more, it was.
 That’s it.
-Then we took off and started touring his new record, SPACE INVADER, and now here I am in Sweden and kicking of a European tour.
-We have just done Australia and New Zealand and to be back with Ace Frehley I can tell you how… I’m very blessed to be still here and to get back with Ace and to be able to do these great festivals in Europe.
-So basically it was Joann Scarlet that got Ace and I back together after all this time, and I know Ace talked it over with Eddie Trunk and some other people in his camp, and John Ostrosky.
-All those kind of people all pushed also for the two of us to get back together and so here we are.
+Then we took off and started touring his new record, SPACE INVADER, and now here I am in Sweden and kicking off a European tour.
+We have just done Australia and New Zealand, and to be back with Ace Frehley, I can tell you how… I’m very blessed to be still here and to get back with Ace and to be able to do these great festivals in Europe.
+Basically, Joann Scarlet got Ace and I back together after all this time, and I know Ace talked it over with Eddie Trunk and some other people in his camp, and John Ostrosky.
+All those kinds of people also pushed for the two of us to get back together, so here we are.

 Metal-Rules.com: This is the third time when you’re working with Ace.
 Is it any different now than in the past?

 Richie Scarlet: My third time around.
 This time Ace is completely sober, which I really commend him for doing that.
-It was a little stiff at first, when we first got together.
-The first couple of days, just to, kind of get to re-know each other and to get to know him sober.
+It was a little stiff at first when we first got together.
+The first couple of days, just to, kind of get to re-known each other and to get to know him sober.

 Metal-Rules.com: Is he a different person when he is now completely sober?

 Richie Scarlet: Yes.
 Because he’s a lot more, he’s just more quiet and reserved.
-Where for many years that I knew him he was more, like the movie Arthur.
-He was, I forget the guy who played that part.
+Where for many years that I knew him, he was more, like the movie Arthur.
+He was, I forget, the guy who played that part.
 Yeah.
-But then after like a day and a half of rehearsals in California, he just kind of came back to being the old Ace with his personality and his humor but he was sober.
-So that’s really the only difference and it’s really good, it’s excellent for him and for the whole band.
-He’s playing better than he’s ever played and I’m not just saying that because I’m back in the band, I really he’s playing, just tearing it up, the guitar.
+But then, after like a day and a half of rehearsals in California, he just kind of came back to being the old Ace with his personality and his humor, but he was sober.
+So that’s really the only difference, and it’s really good, it’s excellent for him and the whole band.
+He’s playing better than he’s ever played, and I’m not just saying that because I’m back in the group, I love his playing, just tearing it up, the guitar.

-Metal-Rules.com: I remember seeing some DVD from the 90’s where you either were not a very sober or in good shape “laughs”
+Metal-Rules.com: I remember seeing some DVDs from the ’90s where you either were not very sober or in good shape “laughs.”

-Metal-Rules.com: But anyway I’m really glad to see you back and I think the fans are pleased; Ace is pleased, so everybody wins here.
+Metal-Rules.com: But anyway, I’m happy to see you back, and I think the fans are pleased; Ace is pleased, so everybody wins here.

-Richie Scarlet: It seems that way and it’s his fans and Kiss fans have given me a great welcome back with tons and tons of emails, I was overwhelmed when Ace announced that I was coming back into his band.
-It was overwhelming on computer, it was just thousands and thousands and thousands of best wishes from Kiss fans and Ace fans.
-I’d like to definitely thank all those people that still gave a fuck about me after all these years.
+Richie Scarlet: It seems that way, and it’s his fans, and Kiss fans have given me a great welcome back with tons and tons of emails.
+I was overwhelmed when Ace announced that I was coming back into his band.
+It was overwhelming on the Internet.
+It was just thousands and thousands and thousands of best wishes from Kiss fans and Ace fans.
+I want to thank all those people that still gave a fuck about me after all these years.

 THE FUTURE AND MORE

 Metal-Rules.com: What kind of plans do you have for the future?
-You are doing now with this European tour, but what will happen after that?
+You are now in the middle of the European tour, but what will happen after that?
 I ask this because Ace was not the most active of the guy during the last few years?

 Richie Scarlet: Right.
 I think now he’s very, very happy with this line-up with Chris Wyse and Scotty Coogan.
-So he’s more motivated to play out more, because he’s very happy with the band.
-So we’re in Sweden now and we go to Norway tomorrow and then to Germany, and all over Europe, the Download and England and the Hellfest in France.
-Then we go back to the States, starting July 5th I believe in Minnesota and we’re out in the Midwest of the United States for that part of July.
-The month of September of 2015, there is already about 19-20 cities booked in the United States.
-So this tour will basically go into October, it started at the end of November of 2014.
-We did a tour of part of the United States, then we took a break, then we went to Australia and to New Zealand, back to the States.
-Now we are back doing this European thing, then we go back to the States and for July and all of September will be playing throughout the States.
+So he’s more motivated to play out more because he’s pleased with the band.
+So we’re in Sweden now, and we go to Norway tomorrow and then to Germany, and all over Europe, the Download and England and the Hellfest in France.
+Then we go back to the States, starting July 5th, I believe in Minnesota, and we’re out in the Midwest of the United States for that part of July.
+In September of 2015, there are already about 19-20 cities booked in the United States.
+So this tour will go into October, it started at the end of November of 2014.
+We did a tour of part of the United States, and then we took a break, then we went to Australia and New Zealand, back to the States.
+Now we are again doing this European thing, then we go back to the States, and for July and all of September will be playing throughout the States.
 That’s about all I can tell you as far as the dates, but I know that Ace is so happy right now that he wants to play more.
 A lot more than he ever asked.

 Metal-Rules.com: That’s great to hear.
-Have you already been talking about possibility of writing something together in the future, a new studio album maybe?
+Have you already been talking about the possibility of writing something together in the future, a new studio album, maybe?

 Richie Scarlet: Yes.
-As a matter of fact, last night Ace and I talked about doing… He has a cover record coming up, but after that he has one more record on this label deal, whatever the deal was.
-We had discussed doing some tracks where we both riff back and forth, because when I originally hooked up with Ace.
-To kind of motivate the inspiration for the band really, because I’m a lead guitar player and of course he is; it was band called Johnny Winter And, and that had a guy named Rick Derringer and Johnny Winter who both riffed back and forth and Ace was a huge fan of that band and so was I. So we talked about it last night and maybe taking that direction on a couple of tracks on his next original record, where we both play like go back and forth and do some crazy double lead guitar work
+As a matter of fact, last night, Ace and I talked about doing… He has a cover record coming up, but after that, he has one more album on this label deal, whatever the deal was.
+We had discussed making some tracks where we both riff back and forth because when I originally hooked up with Ace.
+To motivate the inspiration for the band really, because I’m a lead guitar player and of course he is; it was a band called Johnny Winter And, and that had a guy named Rick Derringer and Johnny Winter who both riffed back and forth, and Ace was a huge fan of that band and so was I. So we talked about it last night and maybe taking that direction on a couple of tracks on his next original record, where we both play like go back and forth and do some crazy double lead guitar work

 Richie Scarlet: Yeah.